hssling/Health_Technology_Assessment_Workshop/README.md

 ## 📖 Project Overview

-This automated content generation project creates comprehensive educational and administrative resources for the **NAMSCON 2025 Workshop on Health Technology Assessment (HTA)** hosted by Mysore Medical College and Research Institute, Mysore.
+This automated content generation project creates comprehensive educational and administrative resources for the **Health Technology Assessment Workshop** hosted by Shridevi Institute of Medical Sciences and Research Hospital, Tumkur.
 The workshop, led by **Dr Siddalingaiah H S, Professor of Community Medicine**, focuses on equipping postgraduate medical residents and healthcare professionals with essential HTA knowledge and skills.

 🎯 **Target Audience:** Postgraduate medical residents, healthcare professionals, and researchers